aisystant/docs/docs/en/systems-thinking-introduction/systems-modeling/descriptions-and-documentation-of-different-subjects-of-interest.md

 title: Descriptions and Documentation of Different Subjects of Interest
 ---

+# Descriptions and Documentation of Different Subjects of Interest

 ### Approaches to System Descriptions

 At the end of the subsection "How to Think About Systems?", we explored approaches to describing any system as a "black" and "transparent" box.[^1] We covered this in previous sections.
 In this subsection, we will delve into specific types of descriptions across different areas of interest in project activities.